Where is Cayo Coco ?

 The island of the Jardines del Rey which saw the first tourist development, Cayo Guillermo in 1992 with the opening of the Hotel Gran Caribe Club Villa Cojimar, followed by the Guitart Cayo Coco on the neighboring island Cayo Coco, in 1993.

 At that time, there was no international airport on the island.
 Tourists had to use the airport located in the capital of Ciego de Avila.
 The construction of the dam « Pedraplen » long of 27 kms connecting Cayo Coco to the big island of Cuba in 1988 began the era of tourism on both islands of the King's Gardens.
-A seven-kilometers causeway, which ends with a 1.5 km bridge, connects Cayo Coco with Cayo Guillermo.
+A seven-kilometers causeway, which ends with a 300 meters bridge, to connect Cayo Coco with Cayo Guillermo.

-There is island of this archipelago is booming fast, Cayo Santa Maria.
-It is located about 25 kms as the crow flies from Cayo Guillermo.
-Like Cayo Coco, Cayo Santa Maria is connected to the island of Cuba by a dike 48 km.
-There are more than 5,000 rooms in Cayo Santa Maria and several projects are underway.
+There is an island in this archipelago which is booming fast, Cayo Santa Maria.
+It is located about 25 kms (bird fly) west of the Cayo Guillermo.
+Cayo Santa Maria is also connected to the main land by a 48 km dike.
+Cayo Santa Maria is the second most important tourist hub in Cuba, after Varadero.

-Cayo Coco is connected to the island of Cuba by a causeway of 27 km with a 17 km section in the sea with fourteen bridges to limit the impact on the environment.
+Cayo Coco is connected to Cuba by a causeway of 27 km with a 17 km section in the sea with fourteen bridges to limit the impact on the environment.
 This dam was inaugurated in 1988 after only 16 months of work.
-A toll booth was installed at the entrance to the dyke (2 CUC per car payable only in CUC).
+There is a toll booth at the entrance of the dyke.
+The fee is 2 CUC per car payable only in CUC.
+When you travel on the road connecting Cayo Coco to Cayo Guillermo, do not be surprised to see cows wandering on the road.
+Be careful!
+There is only one road that connects Cayo Coco to Cayo Guillermo.
+In the western sector of Cayo Coco, there is a section of the road that used to be a runway for the first airport on the island.
+This area is now part of the Parque El Baga.

 Cayo Coco and Cayo Guillermo are located in the province of Ciego de Avila.
-The nearest village is Morón, where the employees working in the hotels live.
-The government is working to build houses (4,000 rooms), near the entrance to the causeway for employees of hotels.
+The nearest village is Moron, where the employees working in the hotels live.
+The government has built several houses (4,000 rooms), near the entrance to the causeway for employees of all the hotels.
 This will facilitate the transfer for those who must borrow the dam every day.

 The province of Ciego de Avila, who previously was paired with the neighboring Camaguey until 1976, has an area of 6.783 km2 with more than 420,000 inhabitants and its capital is the city of Ciego de Avila, founded in 1840.
 At this time there were only 263 inhabitants.